Call automation for data driven teams | FreJun

 To understand the working of cloud telephony, you must know what VoIP is.
 The VoIP(Voice over internet protocol) is a sophisticated technology that allows you to make voice calls through the internet instead of traditional (analog) phone lines.
 When you dial the number you want to call, your service provider intercepts the signal and converts the analog voice signals into data packets, and then transmits them via your internet connection.
 That is exactly how your call is received by the person you call via cloud telephony.

 Cloud telephony systems have a concept called published number.
 This is the virtual number(that’s given to the outside world) through which your customers can connect with your organization.
-It forwards incoming calls to one of the PRI lines in your cloud data center.
-The PRI(Primary Rate Interface) line or circuit is an end-to-end digital telecommunication connection that allows over 23 concurrent transmissions of data, voice, or video communication between the network and the user.
+The system forwards incoming calls to one of the PRI lines in your cloud data center.
+The PRI (Primary Rate Interface) line or circuit provides an end-to-end digital telecommunication connection, supporting over 23 concurrent transmissions of data, voice, or video communication between the network and the user.
+Additionally, self-service implementation in telecommunications enables customers to independently manage their service options through cloud telephony systems, improving user experience and operational efficiency.

 1. The incoming calls are intercepted by the PRI lines on reliable cloud-based servers.